 So if your 5-star reviews are less than a certain number, Google is probably not going to calculate your rating in the straightforward way you expect them to.

-Your overall rating or score on Google takes into account review quantity as a signal in order to best reflect the quality of your establishment.
+Your overall rating or score on Google takes into account review quantity as a signal to best reflect the quality of your establishment.
 If a business only has a handful of reviews, it’s likely that Google’s algorithm would automatically factor in for error until that business gets more reviews.

-Google reviews play an important role in how today’s consumers discover and judge businesses.
+Google business reviews play an important role in how today’s consumers discover and judge businesses.
 They can also shape a brand’s online reputation, as well as reveal valuable insights into a company’s operations, showing areas where an organization can improve customer service and experience.

 By tracking, responding to, and generating reviews on Google — and by applying best practices in reputation management — you can improve your brand’s search visibility, outperform competitors, and acquire more customers.